 Major Delta Deals

 We don’t need to tell you that trying to understand and use Delta SkyMiles can be frustrating.
 There’s no award chart, so the airline’s pricing when booking a flight with miles can be all over the map.
-Often, a Delta award flight can be obscenely expensive.
+Often, a Delta award flight can be obscenely expensive – especially fi you want to fly business class.

 Enter Virgin Atlantic.
 You can easily use Virgin Atlantic to book the exact same Delta flight and save a boatload of SkyMiles.